CristianDG/react-livechat-client/README.md

 # LiveChat Client

-a client for a possible instant chat application used to learn react in a functional way
+A client for a possible instant chat application used to learn react in a functional way

+For more information about installing and running the application read [npm-scripts.md](./npm-scripts.md)